scalableinternetservices/ucsb_website/project3.md

 need to maintain state in your Sinatra application, and many of you will learn an entirely new framework, React.
 I estimate this project to be more than four times the work of [Project 2](/project2/).
-As a result, this project spans two weeks, and you have the option of working with another student of the course who is in your same lab section.
+As a result, this project spans two weeks, and you have the option of working with another student of the course.

-If you are to work in a pair, please have one member of your pair send a private message on Piazza to `instructors` and include your pair in the `to` indicating that the two of you will work together.
+If you will work in a pair, please have one member of your pair send a private message to me on Piazza with both members' names to indicate that the two of you will work together.
 Once you've formed a pair, you and your partner are committing to stick with the pairing.

-If you intend to work solo, please also message `instructors` on Piazza to indicate your choice to work solo.
-You may later pair up with someone by the pairing deadline.
+If you intend to work solo, please also message me on Piazza to indicate your choice to work solo.
+Should you change your mind, you may later pair up with someone by the pairing deadline.

-The pairing deadline is: Tuesday October 22, 10:59:59 AM PDT.
+The pairing deadline is listed in the sidebar.

 ## Learning Outcomes